How You're Ruining Your Hearing Without Even Realizing It

 But the reality is quite different.

 The truth is, dozens of everyday situations and activities can gradually erode our hearing, and you've probably found yourself in several of them today.
-The Remedy consulted top doctors around the country who see this all the time.
+Eat This, Not That!
+Health consulted top doctors around the country who see this all the time.
 Here's their advice on how you can take easy steps to protect your hearing—and ensure that well into your golden years, you'll never miss a beat.

 You're Using Cotton Swabs In Your Ears